 Reform of Local Government

-Central Government has asked councils across New Zealand to begin looking at possible changes to local government structures and services.
-As part of this, councils have been given three months to develop and discuss possible amalgamation options for their areas.
+Central Government has given council 3-months to develop and discuss possible amalgamation options for their areas.

 For Tararua District, this means early conversations are now underway about what the future of local government could look like for our communities.
 At this stage, nothing has been decided.